CCTC: Frequently Asked Questions

 About the Program

 The Community College Teaching Certificate is a graduate-level program.
-Participants should hold a master's degree in a subject area taught at the community college level, or be in a final phase of a graduate degree program, or be currently employed as an instructor in a community college.
-A teaching credential is not required to complete the certificate.
+Participants should hold a master's degree in a subject area taught at the community college level, be in the final phase of a graduate degree program, or have any degree and 6 years of experience in the designated Career Technical Education (CTE) area.

 When are the courses?
 What does the program cost?

-Courses are scheduled for the benefit of working adults, and are held evenings and weekends.
-Courses are offered 3 times a year; see Course Descriptions, Schedules & Costs above.
+Courses are scheduled for the benefit of working adults and are held on weekends.
+Courses are offered at least two times a year.

 How long does it take to complete the certificate?